 Federal Work-Study Program

-The Federal Work-Study Program provides jobs to students with financial need.
-Students who are employed under the Federal Work-Study Program earn money to help pay their education expenses.
+The Federal Work-Study Program provides part-time jobs to students with financial need.
+Students who are employed under the Federal Work-Study Program earn funds to help pay their education expenses.
 This program encourages employment related to the student’s course of study and community service work.
 If you have questions about the Federal Work-Study Program, please contact our office.